alexgurung/Hospital-Readmission-Annotation/README.md

 1. Label all 200 encounters in annotated_label column
 2. Save as annotations_completed.csv (CSV format)
 3. Ensure no blank cells or typos
-4. Email file to project team:
+4. Email file to project team: alexgrg@umich.edu

-o	alexgrg@umich.edu
 ________________________________________

 License

 •	Original dataset: Public domain (UCI)

-•	Annotations and materials: © 2025–2026 Alex Gurung & Chandra Kala Rai, University of Michigan–Flint
+•	Annotations and materials:
+© 2025–2026 Alex Gurung & Chandra Kala Rai, University of Michigan–Flint

 •	For educational and research purposes only.
 See LICENSE.txt for details.